Education: Virginia-Maryland Regional College of Veterinary Medicine

 Her professional interests include emergency care, long-term pain control and ultrasound.
 She also has interests in complementary medicine including acupuncture and chiropractic care, and plans to become certified in this field in the future.
 She is committed to improving animal health through owner education, preventative medicine and compassionate care of animals through all stages of their lives.

-Dr. Lindsay met her significant other, Jonathan, while working in Texas.
-They now have a future heart-breaker son, Xavier, who completed their family in December, 2014.
+Dr. Lindsay has a future heart-breaker son, Xavier, who was born shortly before her move to NCin 2015.
 She is also owned by two very sweet German Shepherd shelter dogs: Brodie and Bruce who have been with her since graduate school as well as two veiled chameleons: Venus and Mars.
 Her personal interests include traveling, gardening, reading and spending time with family.